circleci/circleci-docs/jekyll/_cci2/optimizations.md

 Consult the [caching document]({{site.baseurl}}/2.0/caching) to learn more.

 ## Workflows

-**Goal:** Run jobs in a specific order or in parallel to speed up your build.

 Workflows provide a means to define a collection of jobs and their run order.
 If at any point in your build you see a step where two jobs could happily run